RummanShahriar/NLP-Comparative-Analysis-of-Word-Representation-Techniques/README.md

 - No missing values in either training or testing sets.
 - Class distribution is nearly uniform (approximately 10% per class), making it suitable for multi-class classification without severe class imbalance issues.
-- Documents vary in length; the majority contain between 200–700 characters and 30–120 words.
+- Documents vary in length; the majority contain between 200 and 700 characters and 30 to 120 words.
 - A long tail of longer documents (over 1,000 words) exists, providing variety and challenge for sequence-based models.

 The dataset is not included in this repository due to size constraints.
 To reproduce the experiments, place your own CSV file with `text` and `label` columns, or update the data loading paths in the notebooks accordingly.